jean-pierreBoth/annembed/README.md

 - cargo build --release --features="openblas-system" to link with system installed openblas library.
 (In this case you must have an openblas library compiled with INTERFACE64=0, corresponding to 32bit fortran integers).

-Alternatively define the default in Cargo.toml.

-- On non intel cpu you can desactivate de feature simdeez_f in hnsw.
+You can also add the feature you want in default features.

+### simd

+By default the **simdeez_f** feature is activated.
+On non intel cpu it is possible to replace it by the **stdsimd** feature.
+Or use the  command :
+*cargo build --release --features="openblas-system,stdsimd"*.
+**Note this feature requires the nightly compiler**
+## Julia

+Julia scripts provide graphic functions.
-- Julia can be downloaded from [julia](https://julialang.org/downloads/).
+Julia can be downloaded from [julia](https://julialang.org/downloads/).
 Packages mentionned by a **using** clause in julia sources must then be installed see [Pkg](https://docs.julialang.org/en/v1/stdlib/Pkg/#Pkg).
 Then in a Julia REPL, **include("annembed.jl")** give access to functions Annembed.localPersistency and Annembed.projectedPersistency.
 Possibly you will need to run *export LD_PRELOAD=/lib/x86_64-linux-gnu/libstdc++.so.6* or equivalent to force Julia to use your C++ library, due to subtle interaction between GPU drivers and GLFW.jl [see](https://discourse.julialang.org/t/makie-glfwerror/51006).

 ## Results